janvierja/moderncpp/README.md

        auto result = add_to(10);
        assert(result == 11);    // OK: val=1 was captured by-value by the lambda expression
        assert(result == 20);    // error: result != 20
-                                //        val=10 is not captured by the lambda because captures are done at the point the
+                                //        val=10 is not captured by the lambda because captures are performed when
-                                //        lambda is declared, not when it's called!
+                                //        the lambda is created, not when it's called!
+So here val=1 was captured.
      ```